 If not, maybe drive by the hospital and show them where you’ll be.
 Talk about how it’s just for moms to have babies.
 Some kids have some pretty negative experiences with hospitals, but the land of labor and delivery is a whole other place in the hospital!
 I am proud to work in the happiest place in the hospital (frankly, there’s not a lot of competition, but I digress….)

-Think about arrangements for when you come home
+Think about arrangements for other children when you come home

 Sleeping arrangements for the second baby